Zemulax/BudgetCargo-Preview/README.md

 # BudgetCargo-Link
 This is the repo to the preview deployment of the BudgetCargo Web app. use the link to view it.

-https://mango-meadow-04f217a03.2.azurestaticapps.net/
+Your email(used to login) will be deleted within 5 days.
+I DO NOT INTEND TO USE IT IN ANY CAPACITY. https://mango-meadow-04f217a03.2.azurestaticapps.net/